OpenClaw Security in 2026: Best Practices, Risks, and Hardening Guide

 What are the top OpenClaw security risks in 2026?

 Overprivileged integrations, prompt injection paths, secret leakage, unrestricted execution, and missing audit trails.
+A real CVE from January 2026 demonstrated how a single unvalidated URL parameter in the Control UI could result in full RCE via a 1-click exploit.

 How do we harden OpenClaw quickly?

 Start with least privilege, token rotation, approval gates, execution allowlists, and monitored audit logs.
+Ensure WebSocket origin validation is enforced and the Gateway Control UI is not exposed to untrusted networks.

 Deep hardening: network, transport, and service boundaries